LyaziMarvin/family/TECHNICAL_REVIEW.md

 2. **Media uploads** → Add photos/music to family collection
 3. **Agent exploration** → Browse marketplace features

-#### **Summary**

-After login, the app becomes a **fully functional family data management dashboard** with AI-powered document analysis capabilities.
-The system intelligently restores the user's previous session state while ensuring all background services are ready for immediate use.
-The user can immediately start uploading documents, managing their profile, or exploring AI features depending on their needs.

 ## Keep-Alive Service Implementation

 ### **Purpose and Design Intent**

-The keep-alive service is a **remote AI service warming system** designed to prevent cloud-hosted models from going idle and ensure rapid response times for AI operations.
-The system addresses the fundamental challenge of cold start delays in cloud-hosted AI services.
+The keep-alive service is a service warming system designed to prevent models from going idle and ensure rapid response times for AI operations.

 ### **Intended Problem Being Solved**

-Cloud-hosted AI models automatically unload from memory during periods of inactivity to conserve resources.
-When a user makes a request after an idle period, the model must be reloaded from storage, which can cause delays of 30-60 seconds.
-For a desktop application focused on real-time document analysis and questioning, these delays create a poor user experience.
+Ollama models automatically unload from memory after 5 minutes to conserve resources.
+When a user makes a request after that period, the model must be reloaded from storage, which can causes new delays to reload the document.

 ### **Dual-Service Architecture**